ibm-blockchain-wsc/ImmersionWorkshop/docs/vscode-part2.md

     }

-**3.** From the terminal in our `digibank tab`, add a file below that will execute a query that we just added to our smart contract. **NOTE:** there are multiple steps in this command and you will have to scroll over to see the entire series of commands below
+**3.** From the terminal in our `digibank tab`, add a file below that will execute the query that we just added to our smart contract. **NOTE:** there are multiple steps in this command and you will have to scroll over to see the entire series of commands below

     tecadmin@ubuntubase:~/Desktop/mycontract/fabric-samples/commercial-paper/organization/digibank/application$ touch getPaper.js